tonyatoms/MPDC_site/content/en/board.md

 When I am not in the neighborhood, I work as a biologist in the Planning and Environment Branch of the Chicago District of the US Army Corps of Engineers and am currently getting a PhD in ecology from University of Illinois at Chicago.

-## Dan Covarrubias

-Dan is a licensed Managing Broker in the State of Illinois and he has worked as a realtor in the Chicagoland area since 1994.
-Currently he is sponsored by Amerimax Real Estate Partners, Chicago, Illinois.

-Dan has worked for numerous local and national real estate firms.
-He was founding partner of First Capital Realtors which operated from 1999 through 2003, and he was a partner at ReMax First Choice managing 56 agents from 1996 through 1998.
-During 1996 through 2003, Dan recruited, trained and coached realtors and staff.
-He also personally managed the rehabilitation and renovation of numerous properties to help revitalize communities, and he has managed up to 40 units for a private investor which included multiple two and four unit buildings in Chicago.
-For the past 20 years, Dan has negotiated and closed hundreds of commercial and residential real estate and mortgage sales, earning him a reputation for integrity, trust and passion to help others – the primary reasons why his repeat clients and clients who strongly support him through referrals.
-Dan Covarrubias has experience in selling almost every property type since his entrance into the real estate field in 1994.
-Dan Covarrubias is experienced in negotiated transactions, accelerated sales programs including sealed bid offerings as well as public auction sales.

 ## Faye "Nikita" Wu

 My name is Faye Wu but many people know me as "Nikita".
 I am an active member of the school my son attends, Galileo, located in the 25th Ward where I help organize the annual fundraiser: Reach for the Stars.
 I have been an active member of the Chinese community for many years having been the MC of many ceremonies and galas and having worked at a prominent insurance agency.
 Today, I own my own business, the Faye Wu Agency of American Family Insurance located in the heart of Chinatown.

 But it is McKinley Park that I have called home since 2002 and where, together with my husband and two sons, we have decided to grow even deeper roots by building an addition to our home to better accommodate our future needs and it is here that I would welcome the opportunity to serve the needs of the residents and build a better McKinley Park.

-## Jim Hankes
-Born and raised in McKinley Park, moved out in the mid ‘80s, moved back in 2014.
-My parents still live in McKinley Park and have since they moved here from Bridgeport in the 1950’s.
-I’m currently a realtor with @properties with a specific focus on the McKinley Park neighborhood.
-It was great to see an article on Trulia.com recently that showed McKinley Park having the lowest neighborhood crime rate in Cook County.
-I have access to statistics and information about our neighborhood that others may not be aware of.
-Along with my wife, Vickie, we conceptualized, planned, self-funded, built and operated a meal assembly kitchen in Wheaton, IL.
-We had a staff of 22 part-time employees.
-Prior to starting the food business, I was Western Sales Manager in the trade publishing industry for 9 years, handling a 17-state territory from IL to CA.
-I recently signed up to be an Ambassador for the MP Dog Park!

 ## Liz Gres
  I've got board and non-profit experience.
 I've done it all from grant-writing to strategic planning to meeting facilitation, etc. etc. More importantly, I'm a native southwest-sider, the kid of immigrants and now raising a couple kids of my own in the neighborhood.
 I can't say enough about how much I love the community in McKinley Park and the active work so many people are doing to foster and invite that.
 I think it's a pretty special thing though it can be pretty fragile when you're talking about a community that isn't as resourced or listened to as other neighborhoods given our racial and economic make-up as well as small size - especially as we begin to get mentioned as the next "hot" area.
 I think the MPDC can serve as an organization that really helps to hold up the voice and priorities of all of the neighborhood not just of those whose voice is loudest or who have the most access, time, resources, etc. There are certainly challenges in order to effectively do that as an organization but I think the MPDC can serve in that role and I would love to contribute to making that happen.

-## Mary Carmen Moreno
-Resident of McKinley Park since 2005, and lifelong Chicagoan.
-I’m a mother to a creative and soulful 10 yr. old, a Chicago Public School teacher on the Southside of Chicago, and co-owner of Cafe Jumping Bean in Chicago’s Pilsen neighborhood.
-My family and I enjoy a good ballgame, support local businesses and community organizations.
-We are avid gardeners, and enjoy visiting National Parks every year.

 ## Tony Adams

 This year I've been busy as part of the leadership team of the McKinley Park Community Garden as we've relocated to the new site in McKinley Park.
 I am also one of MPDC founders - involved since before it existed as a named group.
 I'm a particpant in the McKinley Park Stewardship days (not just because of the doughnuts) , Ward cleanup events and a customer of the Farmer's Market.
 I consider it a huge blessing to be able to live here.